chorrell/docker-image-testing-example/README.md

 The above will run Serverspec and using the docker-api gem it will

-- Build a Docker image from the Docker file found in the top level dictrories (4.4 and 6.3)
+- Build a Docker image from the Docker file found in the top level directories (4.4 and 6.3)
 - Create a container of that image,
 - Run the tests found in `spec/` on the container
 - Delete the images and containers if the test was successful

-The Dockerfiles are based on the offiial [docker-node](https://github.com/nodejs/docker-node) image.
+The Dockerfiles are based on the official [docker-node](https://github.com/nodejs/docker-node) image.

-You could also use the docker-api gem to pull exisiting images from the Docker hub and run tests against that image.
+You could also use the docker-api gem to pull existing images from the Docker hub and run tests against that image.

 So for instance, a pull_image helper could look something like this: